-In transition, when the cervix dilates from 7 to 10 centimeters, the pattern changes to where contractions last 60 to 90 seconds, with just 30 seconds to two minutes of rest between.
+In transition, when the cervix dilates from 7 to 10 centimeters, the pattern changes to where contractions last 60 to 90 seconds, with just 30 seconds to 2 minutes of rest between.
 Your contractions may even overlap as your body prepares to push.

 On the blog Giving Birth with Confidence, women share their experiences with how contractions in active labor feel.
 You’ll notice that the experience is different for every woman and every pregnancy.

 Lightheadedness and nausea are also common complaints that come along with contractions in active labor.
 As you work your way through transition, you may also experience:

 - hot flashes

 Contractions are at their most intense during the active labor and transition stages.
 There are a number of things you can do to deal with the pain, both with and without drugs.

 It’s important to remember that how you choose to labor is up to you.